Corruption in the Democratic Republic of the Congo: Corruption Perceptions Index

-The table above shows how the Democratic Republic of the Congo fared in six successive years of Transparency International's ranking of 180 countries in the Corruption Perceptions Index.
-Countries are scored on a scale from 0 ("highly corrupt") to 100 ("highly clean") and then ranked by score; the country ranked first is perceived to have the most honest public sector and the country ranked 180th is perceived to have the most corrupt public sector.
+The table above shows how the Democratic Republic of the Congo fared in eight successive years of Transparency International's ranking of 180 countries in the Corruption Perceptions Index.
+Countries are scored on a scale from 0 ("highly corrupt") to 100 ("very clean") and then ranked by score; the country ranked first is perceived to have the most honest public sector.